 The French Program

 The study of French is an intellectual adventure that leads to the core of Western civilization.
 In language, literature, the arts, the media, political theory, philosophy and religious thought, France has played a key role in shaping the West as we know it today, with great scientists, artists, explorers and thinkers radically transforming our ideas about time, being, truth, justice and power.
 French is also an important global language, with more than 180 million speakers worldwide, including those in Africa, Asia, and the Caribbean.
 In today’s global economy, mastery of French, especially when combined with English fluency, offers a powerful advantage to those entering the job market, going on to graduate or professional training, or considering work with aid agencies and NGOs.
+French is the third most requested language in the American labor market, particularly in sectors such as insurance, healthcare, finance, and humanitarian aid.

 Why study French at UCSB?